cselab/Mirheo/docs/source/user/bouncers.rst

 In practice maintaining separation of at least :math:`10^{-3}` units between walls and objects is sufficient.
 Note that particle velocities are also altered, which means that objects experience extra force from the collisions.

-See also :any:`ymero.registerBouncer` and :any:`ymero.setBouncer`.
+See also :any:`mirheo.registerBouncer` and :any:`mirheo.setBouncer`.

 Summary
 ========
-.. automodsumm:: _ymero.Bouncers
+.. automodsumm:: _mirheo.Bouncers

 Details
 ========
-.. automodule:: _ymero.Bouncers
+.. automodule:: _mirheo.Bouncers
    :members:
    :show-inheritance:
    :undoc-members: